Bowmansville, Pennsylvania

-Bowmansville is an unincorporated community and census-designated place (CDP) in Brecknock Township, Lancaster County, Pennsylvania, United States.
+Bowmansville (Baumanschteddel) is an unincorporated community and census-designated place (CDP) in Brecknock Township, Lancaster County, Pennsylvania, United States.
 Bowmansville is home to the Pennsylvania Turnpike's Bowmansville Service Plaza.
 The population was 2,077 as of the 2010 census.

 History

 Bowmansville was named for Samuel Bowman, an early settler.

 The Bowmansville Roller Mill and John B. Good House are listed on the National Register of Historic Places.

 Geography

 Bowmansville is in northeastern Lancaster County, near the center of Brecknock Township.
 The Pennsylvania Turnpike (Interstate 76) passes through the community, but with no direct access.
 The closest access is at Exit 286 (Reading, 4 mi to the west near Swartzville.
 The Morgantown interchange (Exit 293) is 10 mi to the east.
 Pennsylvania Route 625 (Reading Road) passes through the center of Bowmansville, leading north 12 mi to Reading and south 7 mi to East Earl.
 Lancaster, the county seat, is 21 mi to the southwest.

 According to the U.S. Census Bureau, the Bowmansville CDP has a total area of 4.9 sqkm, of which 0.03 sqkm, or 0.57%, are water.
 The community is drained by Muddy Creek, a west-flowing tributary of the Conestoga River, part of the Susquehanna River watershed.